 - If machine loses power, then releasing mutex or not makes no difference.

 - If process crashes but the mutex is in shared memory, then we are in trouble.
 The mutex will be seen as forever in-use.
 The other process can’t get this mutex.
+I feel this could be a practical problem, with practical solutions like reboot or process restart.

 - If process is still alive, I rely on stack unwinding.